moleculerjs/moleculer/README-draft.md

 # Cachers
 Servicer has built-in cache solution.
 You have to do two things to enable it.

-1. Give a transporter instance to the broker in options
+1. Set a transporter instance to the broker in options
-2. Set `cache: true` in action definition.
+2. Set the `cache: true` in action definition.

 ```js
 let { ServiceBroker } = require("servicer");